-The MPCA is responsible for understanding the condition of Minnesota's air, and there are many ways of looking at and measuring air quality.
-Each provides us a piece of the puzzle to understand how we are doing and where we need to focus in the future.
-The MPCA's biennial report on air quality, titled The Air We Breathe, summarizes Minnesota's air quality and our work to protect it.
+The MPCA is responsible for understanding the condition of Minnesota's air and working to ensure it is healthy for Minnesotans to breathe.
+The MPCA's biennial report on air quality, The air we breathe, summarizes what we know about Minnesota's air quality and our work to protect it.

 Minnesota is fortunate to enjoy good air quality.
 Statewide, our air meets all federal standards and nearly all health benchmarks.
 Overall pollution levels have been going down and this trend is expected to continue.
 Since passage of the federal Clean Air Act in 1970, a combination of regulation, technology and process improvements, as well as growing awareness of the health impacts of air pollution, have combined to achieve dramatic air pollution reductions.

 Air pollution affects our health, ecosystems, and economy

 Clean air is a basic requirement for human health.
 Air pollution can worsen many health conditions.
 Even levels of air pollution that meet standards can affect people’s health, and scientists are finding health effects at lower levels than we previously realized.
 Having good air quality means fewer missed work and school days and less money spent on air pollution-related illness.
 It also supports the ecosystems that Minnesotans value, and provides the foundation for a growing economy.